call900913/dend-rchristy-project1/README.md

 The web app in question is a classic card Memory Game.

-As os June 30th 2019, 20:00 EST, you can access the website here: [http://d3mtcc3d0k0ulz.cloudfront.net/index.html](http://d3mtcc3d0k0ulz.cloudfront.net/index.html).
+As of June 30th 2019, 20:00 EST, you can access the website here: [https://du70wuvex990e.cloudfront.net/index.html](https://du70wuvex990e.cloudfront.net/index.html).

 The aforementioned working url also serves as a fulfillment of the final requirement of the project.

 Also included in this directory are the screenshots of the major steps taken to arrive at that that final criteria.

-Since they are imge
+Since they are image files, to view the .png files you can just simply click on the file names on this page: [https://github.com/call900913/dend-rchristy-project1](https://github.com/call900913/dend-rchristy-project1).

 ## Additional Information

 ### How to Play the Game